microsoft/vscode-docs/blogs/2020/07/containers-wsl.md

 ![VS Code instance starting with Dev Container](Insert image 9)

-Our application now has a .devcontainer file in which the container configuration information is stored.
+Our application now has a .devcontainer folder in which the container configuration information is stored.
 To double-check we’re connected to both WSL and within a container, let’s open the integrated terminal and check for the `uname` and version of Node:

 ![Check uname and node -v](Insert image 10)

 As we can see, our `uname` came back as Linux, so we are still connected to the WSL 2 engine, and `node -v` returned v14.4.0, so we are configured in our Node 14 container successfully.

-I can even work with my local `app.js` source code from Windows.

-Let’s try running our app with “F5.”
+Let’s try running our app with **F5**:

 ![Local host running Hello World app](Insert image 11)